-The focus was placed on educational group travel.
-Sport travel and religious travel, other significant and impactful types of student group trips, were not excluded from the responses, but since they were not the primary focus, they were not fully measured and analyzed.
+The focus was placed on educational group travel, however sport travel and religious travel and other impactful types of student group trips, were not excluded from the responses.
+Yet, as they were not the primary focus, they were not fully measured and analyzed.

-Part 1: Social Impact of Student Travel on Students and Teachers
+Social Impact of Student Travel on Students and Teachers